DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

-Technology advancements are also changing the way the elderly interact with healthcare providers, communicate with their loved ones, and perform everyday tasks like grocery shopping.
-IoT can also help seniors with everyday tasks.
-For instance, ordering groceries or pills can be as simple as asking a smart speaker to purchase the necessary items and then waiting for them to arrive.
+Technology advancements are also changing the way older adults interact with healthcare providers, communicate with their loved ones, and perform everyday tasks like grocery shopping.
+Ordering groceries or pills can be as simple as asking a smart speaker to purchase the necessary items and then waiting for them to arrive.

-IoT promises independence and aging in place for many elders, and the benefits of smart solutions are endless.
+IoT promises independence for many older people and the chance to stay in their own homes.
+The benefits of smart solutions are endless.
 However, there are some legitimate concerns about IoT technologies.

 First and most critical is the issue of age and technology.
-It’s quite common for the elderly to become frustrated by confusing, hard-to-decipher apps, devices, user interfaces, and complicated, multi-stage installation and operation procedures.
-Folks 65+ also find it difficult to adapt to new technology because of health conditions—many of them have visual and hearing impairments that make reading and audio content perception challenging.
-Color vision also diminishes with age, so seniors may have difficulties distinguishing colors, and need higher contrast between colors.
+Some older adults struggle with confusing and hard-to-decipher apps, devices, and user interfaces as well as complicated, multi-stage installation and operation procedures.
+The increased prevalence of visual and hearing impairments is a factor.
+Color vision also diminishes with age, so some older adults may have difficulty distinguishing colors and need a higher contrast between colors.

-Seniors often rely on a select few, easily reached features once they figure out how to operate something they find useful.
-Unless accessing features becomes a regular habit, the elderly may have to relearn how to do it over and over.
+Some older people come to rely on a select few easily reached features once they figure out how to operate something they find useful.
+Unless accessing these useful features becomes a regular habit, they may need to relearn how to do it over and over.

 To simplify understanding and deliver a compelling user experience, vendors should ensure their product is easy-to-use and navigate.
-For this, developers should carry out thorough UX research and discovery first, collect functional requirements, and prepare product concept sketches.
+For this, developers should first carry out thorough UX research and discovery, collect functional requirements, and prepare product concept sketches.
 The next step is defining the target audience and specific end-user groups.
-Once the groups are selected, engineers may proceed to the design phase with customers in mind.
+Once the groups have been selected, engineers may proceed to the design phase with customers in mind.
 Finally, conducting a series of tests involving seniors is essential for transforming end-user needs into a seamless user experience.
-This will help determine if the solution is senior-friendly and delivers true value.
+This will help determine if the solution is suitable for older adults and delivers true value.

-Seniors and caregivers exhibit some distrust of smart aging solutions in terms of security and privacy.
+Some seniors and caregivers are distrustful of smart aging solutions in terms of security and privacy.
 Naturally, such products are as vulnerable to hacking as any other IoT device.
-For instance, a core function of monitoring solutions is to remotely control elders activities, health and safety, collect and transfer these data via the Internet for further examination, and store them in the сloud.
+For instance, a core function of monitoring solutions is to remotely control an individual’s activities, health, and safety, while collecting and transferring this data via the internet for further examination and storing it in the сloud.
 The data could be accessed and used by unauthorized third parties, which increases the risks of financial and physical harm.
 To protect personal and medical data, technology companies should encrypt it, adopt cybersecurity frameworks, implement advanced user authentication and data access control mechanisms, validate and encode all input data, and keep the devices updated using OTA technologies.

 To implement IoT solutions for senior care at scale, it is also necessary to integrate the technology systems with EHR software, patient portals, pharmacy software, and appointment scheduling applications.
 Currently, patient data is stored within siloed medical IT systems.
-It prevents caregivers from making well-informed decisions about senior citizen's well-being and treatment.
+This prevents caregivers from making well-informed decisions about the well-being of senior adults and their treatment.
 Alternatively, IoT devices for vital signs monitoring may collect data in different formats, which also affects medical data interoperability.

 A new CTA survey says health and remote care is possibly the most promising segment of the active aging market.
-Sixty-four percent of seniors would appreciate monitoring and safety tech, and sixty-one percent said they are willing to use technology that makes life easier and postpones nursing care.
-Additionally, the COVID-19 pandemic and healthcare crisis will speed up the adoption of digital technologies, for instance, telehealth solutions.
-Smart solutions for independent ageing are no exception.
+64% of seniors would appreciate monitoring and safety tech, and 61% said they are willing to use technology that makes life easier and postpones nursing care.
+Additionally, the COVID-19 pandemic and healthcare crisis will speed up the adoption of digital technologies—for instance, telehealth solutions.
+Smart solutions for independent aging are no exception.